brooksmk/docassemble-Collection/README.md

 * 2018-10-04 added metadata block to display interview title on GBLS website.

-* 2018-10-09 added singature capability to validationOnly interview.
+* 2018-10-09 added signature capability to validationOnly interview.

+* 2018-10-15 corrected bug where validationOnly template included do not call language in validation letters.